AshleyJSheridan/maverick/readme.md

 #MaVeriCk

 The general idea behind this was to create a tiny PHP MVC framework that had the basic features in a week.
+Since that initial week, I've been adding to it and building up its featureset while keeping the slimline concept I started with.

-The features of this include:
+The features of this framework include:

 * Versatile config across multiple files - so you can split the DB config from your validation error messages, etc.
 * Class autoloading - don't worry about everything being included at the beginning of your code, and load only what you use